webbyphp/engine/README.md

 ## License

 We are using the MIT License (MIT).
-Please see our LICENSE.md file.
+Please see our LICENSE file.
 If you want to know more about the license go to [LICENSE]((https://choosealicense.com/licenses/mit/)) for more information.

 [link-contributors]: https://github.com/webbyphp/engine/contributors